bandrewfox/exprdb_docs/INSTALL.docker.md

 The /browse is required.
 You can do something on the networking side to redirect "/" requests to "/browse".

-## [DO NOT RUN - this is automatic now] First time usage of the app to build the mysql tables:

-    # create the mysql tables
-    # docker-compose -f docker-compose-env.yml exec djangoapp python manage.py migrate

-    # create the superuser (so you can log in and make accounts)
-    # docker-compose -f docker-compose-env.yml exec djangoapp python manage.py createsuperuser

 ## Add data to app